schemedoc/surveys/surveys/complex-representations.md

 ## The imaginary part of an inexact real number

-The value of `(imag-part 2.0)` is exact 0:  Racket, MIT, Gambit, plain Chicken, Guile, Kawa, Chez, Vicare, Larceny, Ypsilon, Mosh, IronScheme, STklos, RScheme (but see below), Sizzle, Spark, Chibi.
+The value of `(imag-part 2.0)` is exact 0:  Racket, MIT, Gambit, plain Chicken, Guile, Kawa, Chez, Vicare, Larceny, Ypsilon, Mosh, IronScheme, STklos, RScheme (but see below), Sizzle, Spark, Chibi, LIPS.

 The value of `(imag-part 2.0)` is inexact 0.0:  Gauche, Chicken with the numbers egg, Scheme48/scsh, SISC, SCM, KSi, S7, UMB, SXM.